 Graphical Symbols

 These are distinct, often stylized representations of a currency, such as a dollar sign ($), euro sign (€), pound mark (£), or yen symbol (¥).
-Their creators make them to be visually recognizable, and people commonly use them in everyday contexts, from financial documents and computer fonts to price tags and advertisements.
+They are designed to be visually recognizable and are commonly used in everyday contexts, from financial documents and computer fonts to price tags and advertisements.

 Examples include the U.S. Dollar ($), the Euro sign (EUR) (€), the British Pound sign (GBP) (£), and the Japanese Yen (JPY) (¥).
 These symbols have become synonymous with their respective currencies and are instantly recognizable worldwide.

-Specific Unicode characters represent these symbols in digital contexts.
-Standardized Unicode characters ensure a consistent display of these symbols across different computer systems and fonts.
+In digital contexts, these symbols are represented by specific Unicode characters.
+Standardized Unicode characters ensure these symbols can be consistently displayed across different computer systems and fonts.

 Alphabetic Codes